mozilla/policy-templates/README.md

 ### PasswordManagerExceptions
 Prevent Firefox from saving passwords for specific sites.

-The sites are specified as a list of origins..
+The sites are specified as a list of origins.

 **Compatibility:** Firefox 101\
 **CCK2 Equivalent:** N/A\